lexieernst/fauci-swag-server/README.md

  – The client listents on port 3000
  - The client is built with React
  - Bootstrapped from the tool `create-react-app`
- - Within the app.js file we implemented the stripe component
+ - Within the `app.js` file we implemented the stripe component
  - Subscribed to the payment intent object we declared in the server on `checkoutForm.js` file
  - And then the payment logic is implemented on the file
- - once the payment is successful we display an alert on the client
+ - Once the payment is successful we display an alert on the client